-Check out our list of websites, podcasts and other digital destinations around the world which provide sports news and content with an LGBT+ emphasis, and the editors, journalists, reporters and broadcasters telling the stories…
+Check out our list of websites, podcasts and other digital destinations around the world which provide sports news and content with an LGBTQ+ emphasis, and the editors, journalists, reporters and broadcasters telling the stories…

-Please get in touch with us at email@example.com to submit your site, pod, Twitter handle etc for consideration for this page.
+Please get in touch with us at email@example.com to submit your site, pod, Twitter (X) handle, etc for consideration for this page.

 Launched in September 2018 by Jack Murley following the success of his ‘The Other Side’ digital radio show, ‘The LGBT Sport Podcast’ is an interview podcast from the BBC.
 Jack, who hosts the pod and asks the questions, is a BBC Radio Cornwall presenter and commentator.

 They publish a national monthly magazine and update their website with news and features daily, including LGBTI sports content.
 Follow the publication at @star_observer.

 The Guardian‘s ‘LGBT rights’ topic page often carries links to sports-related content on the platform.

 The US media organisation GLAAD, which campaigns for better LGBTQ+ representation, has a sports page.

 Latitud Gay is an LGBT+ radio show and podcast, broadcast from Buenos Aires in Argentina, covering various topics, including sports and LGBT athletes.
 Hosted by Arturo Lodetti.
 Follow on Twitter at @LatitudGay.

 Hosted by sports broadcaster and journalist Matt Lichtenstadter, ‘The Outfield Podcast’ features in-depth conversations between Matt and an invited guest from the LGBTQ+ sports community.

 Previous guests include The Athletic’s Adam Crafton, Rory Molleda of D.C.
 United, footballer Andy Brennan, and Manchester Storm ice hockey player Zach Sullivan.